aehasan/CS125QuizPrepSpring21/week14/theEnd.md

 Answer: (b).
 Lists can change in size while arrays cannot.
 A is simply not true, and c is only true for the linked list implementation of lists, but not all lists.
 </details>

-ArrayLists: What are the runtimes for the following methods in a typical ArrayList implementation? <br>
+What are the runtimes for the following methods in a typical ArrayList implementation? <br>
 * get() <br>
 * set() <br>
 * add() *add at beginning* <br>